mpv-player/mpv/DOCS/man/en/options.rst

     Use OSX's Mission Control's fullscreen feature instead of the custom one provided by mpv.
 This can potentially break a lot of stuff like ``--geometry`` and is disabled by default.
-On the other hand it provides a more 'OS X-like' user exeprience.
+On the other hand it provides a more 'OS X-like' user experience.

 --gamma=<-100-100>
     Adjust the gamma of the video signal (default: 0).
 Not supported by all